 Strategic environmental assessments

-1. Option A: Parties, individually or in cooperation with other Parties, acting through the Conference of the Parties, shall ensure that strategic environmental assessments are carried out for areas beyond national jurisdiction.

-Option B: Parties, individually or in cooperation with other Parties, may undertake a strategic environmental assessment for plans and programmes relating to activities under their jurisdiction or control, [conducted] in areas beyond national jurisdiction, which meet the threshold established under article 24.
+1. Parties, individually or in cooperation with other Parties, [[may] [shall] conduct] [shall consider conducting] strategic environmental assessment for plans and programmes relating to activities under their jurisdiction or control, to be conducted in areas beyond national jurisdiction, to assess the potential effects of that plan or programme, as well as alternatives, on the marine environment.

+2. The Conference of the Parties [may] [shall] conduct a strategic environmental assessment of an area or region to collate and synthesize the best available information about the area or region, assess current and potential future impacts and identify data gaps and research priorities.

-2. When undertaking environmental impact assessments pursuant to this Part, Parties shall take into account the results of relevant strategic environmental assessments carried out under paragraph 1, where available.
+3. When undertaking environmental impact assessments pursuant to this Part, Parties shall take into account the results of relevant strategic environmental assessments carried out under paragraph 1, where available.

+4. The Conference of the Parties shall develop guidance on the conduct of each category of strategic environmental assessment described in this article.

 PART V